obenziane21/rails-local-kubernetes/README.md

 ## Description

-* This project is for building a hello rails app using terraform inside a docker desktop (local Kubernetes enabled).
+* This project is for building a hello rails app using terraform and helm chart inside a docker desktop (local Kubernetes enabled).
-* This also install nginx ingress controller along with redis service.
+* This also install nginx ingress controller along with redis service using helm providers
 * A rails app has been dockerized, please find the project under "app/docker" folder along with the Dockerfile

 ## Required tools

 * kubectl
 * terraform >= v1.4.6
-* helm tools
+* helm
 * docker desktop for mac/windows

 ## Steps: